Invasive lobular carcinoma

 Knowing if cancer has spread to the lymph nodes helps determine the best course of treatment, including whether you'll need chemotherapy or radiation therapy.

-Chemotherapy uses drugs to destroy cancer cells.
+Chemotherapy uses drugs to kill cancer cells.
 Treatment often involves receiving two or more drugs in different combinations.

 Chemotherapy can be given through a vein, in pill form or both ways.

 Chemotherapy can also be used before surgery to shrink a tumor that is large.
-For women with large breast tumors, chemotherapy before surgery may make it possible to choose lumpectomy over mastectomy.
+For women with larger tumors, chemotherapy before surgery may make it possible to choose lumpectomy over mastectomy.

 A simple mastectomy (left) removes the breast tissue, nipple, areola and skin but not all the lymph nodes.
 A modified radical mastectomy (right) removes the entire breast — including the breast tissue, skin, areola and nipple — and most of the underarm (axillary) lymph nodes.